Your browser is not supported or outdated so some features of the site might not be available.

 Phone Calls

 The EarFun Air Pro 3 True Wireless are the next generation of the EarFun Air Pro 2 True Wireless.
 With this update, the manufacturer has added a couple of new features you won't find from previous gens.
 They now have a companion app with a graphic EQ and presets to help you customize their sound.
-They also have multi-device pairing and support aptX Adaptive codec, which is designed for streaming high-quality audio with lower latency, although the performance of this codec doesn't offer much of an overall improvement when it comes to audio lag.
+They also have multi-device pairing and support aptX Adaptive codec, which is designed for streaming high-quality audio or lowering latency, depending on your content.

 Our Verdict